-SWHR’s goal is for sex and gender differences to be integrated as an essential element of all research.
+SWHR’s goal is for sex differences to be integrated as an essential element of all research.

-Sex and gender differences are a field of research that seeks to uncover the biological and physiological differences between men and women.
+Sex differences studies are an area of research that seeks to uncover the biological and physiological differences between men and women.
 Scientists have long known of the anatomical differences between men and women, but only within the past decade have they begun to uncover significant biological and physiological differences between the sexes.

 The path to sex differences research legislation began in 1993 when President Bill Clinton signed the National Institutes of Health (NIH) Revitalization Act.
 The legislation, written with input from SWHR, mandated that women and minorities be included in all clinical research and required that Phase III clinical trials be analyzed by sex.
 That same year, SWHR succeeded in advocating for a Government Accountability Office (GAO) examination of the FDA, which concluded that it had not effectively overseen sex differences data.